On Our Selection (1912 play): Reception

 The play made its debut in Sydney at the Theatre Royal on 4 May 1912 and was an enormous success.
 It toured throughout the country and was frequently revived until the 1930s.
+There was a sequel Grandad Rudd.

 Film adaptations

 The 1932 version of On Our Selection, which starred Bailey and MacDonald, and its three sequels, owed more to the play than Steele Rudd's original stories.
 The 1920 version from director Raymond Longford was closer to the stories.

 Later revivals

 The play was revived again in 1979 by director George Whaley at the Jane Street Theatre with Don Crosby as Dad, Geoffrey Rush as Dave and Mel Gibson as Sandy, plus Noni Hazlehurst, Jon Blake, John Clayton and Kerry Walker.
 This production was later transferred to the Nimrod Theatre and was adapted into a film by Whaley in 1995.

+Legacy

+The success of the play saw many other similar Australian plays be presented including: